 The Bank of Canada today announced an emergency rate cut, lowering its target for the overnight rate by 50 basis points to 0.75% percent.
 This unscheduled rate cut was in response to the global threat of COVID-19.

-The rate change is not effective immediately – it will come into effect on Monday, March 16th 2020.
+The Bank of Canada interest rate change is not effective immediately – it will come into effect on Monday, March 16th 2020.
 In its statement, the Bank acknowledged the proximity to its most recent rate cut, just 11 days earlier:

 “It is clear that the spread of the coronavirus is having serious consequences for Canadian families, and for Canada’s economy” the Bank’s statement read.